Kendall Cotton Bronk, Ph.D.

 After graduating with a BS from Northwestern University, Bronk earned her doctorate from Stanford University and completed postdoctoral research at the Stanford Center on Adolescence.
 Bronk teaches master’s and doctoral classes on positive contexts, child development, adolescent development, and qualitative research methods.
 She also teaches a directed research course for first-year positive developmental doctoral students.

 Rachel Baumsteiger, M.A., is a doctoral student in the Positive Development program at Claremont Graduate University.
-Her primary research interest is in moral development among adolescents and emerging adults.
-She is currently working on developing interventions to foster moral development and well-being.
-Click here to see Rachel’s CV.
+Her primary research interest is in prosocial development among adolescents and emerging adults.
+She is currently working on developing interventions to foster prosocial development and well-being.
+Click here to view Rachel’s CV.

 Celina M. Benavides, M.A., Ed.M., is a doctoral student in positive developmental psychology at Claremont Graduate University.
 Her research focuses on educational outcomes and the role of schools and communities in supporting the positive development of young children and adolescents.
 She has a specific interest in examining the processes by which diverse individuals become engaged, factors that impede and support their learning, and mechanisms for increasing educational access across varying socioeconomic backgrounds.